carpedm20/between/README.rst

 `Between <https://between.us/?lang=en>`__ of `VCNC <https://between.us/about>`__ for Python.

-*How to be loved?* this is the answer for your question.
+*How to be loved?* This is the answer for your question.

 How to use